MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-create-remote-network-vwan.md

 1. Select **Source IP** and type the VPN gateway public IP address.
 Select **Apply**.
 :::image type="content" source="media/how-to-create-remote-network-vwan/test-option-one.png" alt-text="Screenshot of the Remote network health logs page with the Add filter menu open ready to type the Source IP." lightbox="media/how-to-create-remote-network-vwan/test-option-one-expanded.png":::

 The system restores the branch office's customer premises equipment (CPE) IP address.
-Becasue the VPN gateway represents the CPE, the health logs show the public IP address of the VPN gateway, not the proxy's IP address.
+Because the VPN gateway represents the CPE, the health logs show the public IP address of the VPN gateway, not the proxy's IP address.

 ## Next steps